Simeon Caldwell

 Areas to Improve

-- Play Strength & Block Shedding: To be an every-down force in the box at the college level, he must add significant mass and improve his ability to take on and shed blocks from offensive linemen and tight ends.
-He can get washed out of plays when blockers engage him directly.
+- **Play Strength and Block Shedding:** To be a consistent difference-maker in the box at the collegiate level, he must add functional strength to his frame.
+He will need to improve his ability to take on and shed blocks from offensive linemen and tight ends when playing closer to the line of scrimmage.

 College Projection